vlntn-t/biform/README.md

 ### Prerequisites

-- A Qlik Sense Cloud tenant [Try for free](https://www.qlik.com/us/products/qlik-cloud)
+- A Qlik Sense Cloud tenant: You can get a free trail [here](https://www.qlik.com/us/products/qlik-cloud)
 - Qlik Sense Cloud API key
+  - Profile Settings > API keys
 - Version Control such as GitHub or GitLab _(optional)_
 - Python 3.6 or higher installed on your local machine